-There have been five projects of work identified as part of Program 2 that will underpin the delivery of genomic medicine:
+There have been five projects of work identified as part of Program 2 that underpin the delivery of genomic medicine:

 - A national approach to clinical variant classification and sharing – developing systems and standards that allow a specific genetic alteration to be given the same definition, and same medical interpretation nationally.

 - Genotype-phenotype national data resource – establishing a national database of clinical-grade genomic and phenomic data that will be used for storing, retrieving and analysing phenotype-variant associations.

 - The acquisition of accurate and standardised phenotype information – federating a common system across Australia for recording medical information like symptoms, demographics and phenotypes of patients to enable these to be shared anonymously and cross-referenced with the genotype data generated.

 - A common framework for the evaluation of individual production analysis pipelines – genomic sequencing produces masses of data, often hundreds of genes in panels, or thousands of genes in Whole Exome Sequencing or Whole Genome Sequencing.
 Manual analysis or curation of this data would be impossibly difficult and time consuming, so bioinformatics pipelines are designed to process the data for quality, for reliability of the changes identified, and often provide information on the variants and possible implications of these genetic changes.
-AGHA intends to establish common standards for these pipelines to ensure the data contributing to medical reports is consistent, reliable and accurate, Australia-wide.
+Australian Genomics intends to establish common standards for these pipelines to ensure the data contributing to medical reports is consistent, reliable and accurate, Australia-wide.

-- Data sharing and archiving – solutions for a federated data repository will be piloted to enable the storage, sharing, retrieving and archiving of the genetic/genomic data produced in diagnostic laboratories for clinical and research access.
+- Data sharing and archiving – solutions for a federated data repository are being piloted to enable the storage, sharing, retrieving and archiving of the genetic/genomic data produced in diagnostic laboratories for clinical and research access.

-See our Data Tools page to access the AGHA Matchmaker Exchange / Patient Archive portal, the Australian Beacon, and the Australian Genomics variant atlas.
+See our Data Tools page to access the Australian Genomics Matchmaker Exchange / Patient Archive portal, the Australian Beacon, and the Australian Genomics variant atlas.